Yes. When you get TAFDC you can get more than just monthly money.

 Rent/mortgage allowance - If you pay for private, unsubsidized housing, you can get $40 each month for a rent or mortgage allowance.

-Moving out of state – Sometimes DTA can help pay moving costs if you needed to move out of state.
+Moving out of state – Sometimes DTA can help pay moving costs if you need to move out of state.

-Note: if you move out state, you will lose your benefits in Massachusetts.
+Note: if you move out state, you should stop your TAFDC in Massachusetts.

 Check with your domestic violence advocate to see if money is available.